 – – – – – – – – – – – – – – – – – –

-Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in , or read .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in ; for a fuller explanation read ; and for a summary presentation of the key ‘instinct vs intellect’ explanation watch .
 You can also read much more on the transformation made possible by the explanation of the human condition in , or .

 Discussion or comment on this Transformation Affirmation is welcomed—see below.